yukikitayama/leetcode-python/system-design/basics.md

 ## Microservices

+- Benefits of microservices are
+  - Tech stack freedom, e.g. Frameworks, Databases.
+  - Separation of concerns
+  - Easy for engineers to understand the code base
+  - Deployment can be frequent and faster
+  - Scaling of each subsystem can be independent
+- Problems of microservices are
+  - Higher latency because of API calls for each subsystem to talk to each other
+  - Exposed to network failure because subsystem needs to talk to each other
+  - Logs are stored in each subsystem, so we need to develop logging service to collect and aggregate from all the subsystems
+  - Additional access and security management of each subsystem
 - Microservices are typically good for large organizations, and hundreds or thousands of services.
 - Typically used in interviews